7 minsDecember 28, 2017

 it is secured with a 6-digit password and its speed facilitates a seamless transaction experience.

-With a UPI App on your smartphone, you no longer need to refill your e-wallets, instead transact and keep earning interest on the balance in
+With a UPI App on your smartphone, you no longer need to refill your e-wallets, instead transact and keep earning interest on the balance in your savings account.

 National Electronic Funds Transfer